Parachute, Battlement Mesa developments could help with county-wide housing shortage

 “We can certainly use them,” Swanson said of the area’s need for more housing.
 “We just have a shortage of inventory, kind of like everywhere else in the valley, for sure.”

-Currently, there’s a significant residential development currently in its preliminary stages for the Battlement Mesa area.
-One developer is reported to be planning a project that will eventually create 350 houses if all goes accordingly.
+Currently, there’s a significant residential development in its preliminary stages for the Battlement Mesa area.
+One developer is reported to be planning a project that will eventually create 350 houses, if all goes accordingly.

 Since the area is unincorporated, the Battlement Mesa Service Association board of directors oversees the community’s governmental affairs.